Mayo Senior Hurling Championship

 The Mayo Senior Hurling Championship is an annual hurling competition contested since 1923 by the top Mayo GAA clubs.

 In its current format, the Mayo Senior Championship begins in mid-summer.
-The 4 participating teams are into one groups and play each other in a round-robin system.
-The group winners and the runners-up proceed to the final match.
+The 4 participating teams play each other in a round-robin system.
+The group winner and the runners-up proceed to the final match.
 The other two teams play the Senior B final.
 The winner of the Mayo Senior Championship qualifies for the Connacht Intermediate Club Hurling Championship.

-Tooreen are the title holders, defeating Ballyhaunis by 1–21 to 0–22 after extra time in the 2024 final.
+Tooreen are the title holders, defeating Ballyhaunis by 2-17 to 0–21 in the 2025 final.

 History

 Team participation

-As of 2024, the competition is contested by teams representing Ballyhaunis, Castlebar, St. Ciaran's and Tooreen.
+As of 2026, the competition is contested by teams representing Ballyhaunis, Castlebar, St. Ciaran's and Tooreen.
 St Ciaran's are a divisional team made up of Intermediate and Junior club teams.

 Ballina, Belmullet and Westport no longer compete in the Senior grade.

 Teams

-2024 Teams
+2026 Teams

-The 4 teams competing in the 2024 Mayo Senior Hurling Championship are:
+The four teams competing in the 2026 Mayo Senior Hurling Championship are: